ISL 2019-20: Brandon Fernandes, the midfielder who is taking off at FC Goa | Goal.com

 "It is very important to be together to be a long time.
 At FC Goa, we improved as a team and did better.
 It is only going to make us better, we know what the coach wants from us.
 We have already played in the system in the last two years," Brandon said.

-They have set out to win the title this season and Bengaluru FC, who beat them to the title last season, remain the biggest challenge en route.
-The Blues are without Miku, who spearheaded what turned out to be a lethal attack in the last two season, but the Venezuelan's departure is not something to be too joyous about as a rival.
+They have set out to win the title and Bengaluru FC, who beat them to the title last season, remain the biggest challenge en route.
+The Blues are without Miku, who spearheaded what proved to be a lethal attack in the last two seasons, but the Venezuelan's departure is not something to be too joyous about as a rival.